-- Oliver Wendell Holmes, Jr., later a Supreme Court justice, played the ‘widow’ in A Gentleman and Lady in a Peculiarly Perplexing Predicament in 1865.
+Oliver Wendell Holmes, Jr., later a Supreme Court justice, played the “widow” in A Gentleman and Lady in a Peculiarly Perplexing Predicament in 1865.
 Holmes had returned to Harvard from the Civil War, where he was wounded.
-In the risque play, a man and a woman are forced to share a room in an inn.
+In the risque play, a man and a woman must reluctantly share a room in an inn.

-- Philosopher George Santayana (Class of 1886) played Lady Elfrida in Robin Hood in 1885.
+Philosopher George Santayana (Class of 1886) famously wrote, “Those who cannot remember the past are condemned to repeat it.”
+Perhaps his experience with the Hasty Pudding theatricals inspired the comment.
+He played Lady Elfrida in Robin Hood in 1885.
 As Lady Elfrida, he fell in love with Allan-a-dale and was rescued from the arms of Sir Reginald.

-- Franklin Delano Roosevelt, a history major, played a chorus girl in 1903 in Catnippers, a comic opera set in India.
-A reviewer called the show was ‘diverting’ and ‘well staged’ and noted the future president ‘got a good deal of fun out of it.’
+Franklin Delano Roosevelt, a history major, played a chorus girl in 1903 in Catnippers, a comic opera set in India.
+A reviewer called the show “diverting” and “well staged” and noted the future president “got a good deal of fun out of it.”

-- William Weld played leading lady Vera Similitude in the 1966 Hasty Pudding production, Right Up Your Alley.
+William Weld played leading lady Vera Similitude in the 1966 Hasty Pudding production, Right Up Your Alley.
 He wrote his thesis underneath the stage during the show in between his scenes.
 His classmate Mitch Adams recalls him wearing a dress and wig with a legal pad on his lap.
 Weld also participated enthusiastically in the kick line during several Hasty Pudding shows.
-Later he was elected governor of Massachusetts.
+Later he won election as governor of Massachusetts.